Jonnylie/Online-Movie-Store/README.md

 # Online Movie Store

-A web application for users to buy movies and admin to manage movies and users.
+A web application for user to buy movies and admin to manage movies and users.

 This project was created for 41025 Introduction to Software Development course at UTS.